gkovacs/bing_count/README.md

 ## Bing authentication

-Please place your credentials in a yaml file .bing_keys.yaml with the format
+Please place your credentials in a yaml file .getsecret.yaml with the format

-    account_key: your_app_secret_here
+    bing_account_key: your_app_secret_here

-Or set bing_count.account_key to the app secret
+Or set bing_count.account_key to the app secret, or specify the environment variable bing_account_key

 ## Caching